Doridian/BambuProfiles/README.md

 Bambu Studio knows 3 profile types:

-1. `filament` profiles, which are for filament, as the name implies
+1. [Filament](filament) profiles, which are for filament, as the name implies
-2. `printer` profiles, these are for machines and nozzles
+2. [Printer](printer) profiles, these are for machines and nozzles
-3. `process` profiles, these are your quality/strength/print settings
+3. [Process](process) profiles, these are your quality/strength/print settings

 ## How to save a profile